What is art deco style?

 Design styles are intrinsically linked to culture.
-The trends, technologies, social norms and even political climate of a certain time period influence everything from architecture to fashion to interior design.
-This connection between culture and design is amazingly apparent when studying art deco.
-The design style that’s so often described as “bold” and “opulent” is a striking representation of its time period: the Roaring ’20s.
+The trends, technologies, social norms and even political climate of a certain era influence everything from architecture to fashion to interior design.
+This connection between culture and design is amazingly apparent when studying Art Deco.
+The design style often described as “bold” and “opulent” is a striking representation of its time – the Roaring ’20s.

 Understanding the bold aesthetic

-The art deco style is often called “eclectic,” largely due to its seamless combination of stark, geometric lines and shapes with grandiose ornamentation and exotic details.
+The Art Deco style is often called “eclectic,” largely due to its seamless combination of stark, geometric lines and shapes with grand ornamentation and exotic details.
 The mixture makes for a striking aesthetic that’s easy to recognize.
-Whether you’re studying architecture or interior design, you’ll notice some key identifiers of the style.
+Whether studying architecture or interior design, you’ll notice some key identifiers of the style.

 Features of this design style, in both architecture and design, include: